christophbittig/azure-docs.de-de/articles/iot-develop/quickstart-devkit-microchip-atsame54-xpro.md

 ## <a name="prerequisites"></a>Voraussetzungen

-* PC mit Microsoft Windows 10
+* PC mit Windows 10

 * Hardware